Last Updated: November 2019

-In general, some bass trapping is used to control lower frequencies that may be affected by room dimensions.
-Absorption elements will be used to remove first reflections that potentially cause phase problems and a “smearing” of the sound.
-Diffusion elements are added to energize the room with an array of reflections rather than the single slap that comes off of a standard gypsum wall.
+“Absorption elements are used to remove first reflections that potentially cause phase problems and a ‘smearing’ of sound,” Chew explains.
+“Diffusion elements are added to energize the room with an array of reflections, instead of the ‘single slap’ that comes off of standard gypsum walls.”

 “It takes a bit of science to design a good sounding room.”

 – Leslie Chew